-Mercedita S. Nolledo, 81, Filipino, has been a Director of the Corporation since November 2001.
+Mercedita S. Nolledo, 82, Filipino, has been a Director of the Corporation since November 2001.
 Atty.
-Nolledo is currently a director of Anvaya Golf and Nature Club, Inc., and Michigan Holdings, Inc. and a member of the Advisory Board of Ayala Land, Inc. and Bank of the Philippine Islands.
+Nolledo is currently a director of the Ayala Corporation, Anvaya Golf and Nature Club, Inc., and Michigan Holdings, Inc., and a member of the Advisory Board of Ayala Land, Inc. and Bank of the Philippine Islands.
 She is the Chairman of BPI Investment Management Corporation.
 She is currently an independent director of D&L Industries, Inc. She is a member of the Board of Trustees of Ayala Foundation, Inc. and BPI Foundation, Inc. She has served as a director of Cebu Holdings, Inc. from 1993 to 2006 and of Ayala Corporation from 2004 to 2010.
 Atty.
-Nolledo was formerly Corporate Secretary and General Counsel of the Ayala Group of Companies and the Senior Managing Director of the Ayala Corporation.
+Nolledo was formerly Corporate

+Secretary and General Counsel of the Ayala Group of Companies and the Senior Managing Director of the Ayala Corporation.
 She served as Executive Vice President, director and Corporate Secretary of Ayala Land, Inc. and as the firm's Treasurer.
 Atty.
 Nolledo placed second in the Certified Public Accountant exams in 1960 and also placed second in the 1965 bar exams.
 She holds a Bachelor of Science degree in Business Administration, magna cum laude, from the University of Philippines.
 Atty.
 Nolledo holds a Bachelor of Laws degree, cum laude, from the University of the Philippines.

-Jonathan Gerard A. Gurango, 64, Filipino, has been an independent director of the Corporation since 2014.
-Mr. Gurango has a solid track record in forming and running successful software companies.
-He founded Match Data Systems (MDS) in Seattle, USA in 1987, MDS Philippines in 1991, and MDS Australia in 1996.
-In 1999, he sold MDS to Great Plains Software, which was acquired by Microsoft in 2001.
-Mr. Gurango served as the Asia Pacific Regional Director for Microsoft Business Solutions, before he left in 2003 to form Gurango Software.
-In 2007, he was inducted into the Hall of Fame for Microsoft's Most Valuable Professionals, in recognition of his mastery of software technology and business.
-In 2006, the Philippine Center for Entrepreneurship acknowledged him as one of the country's Ten Most Inspiring Technopreneurs.
-After leading Gurango Software into the most successful Microsoft Dynamics partner in the Philippines, he co-founded several software start-ups and was the President of the Philippine Software Industry Association until 2014.
-He is presently the Chairman of the Capiz ICT Council, and a director of SERVIO Technologies, Kation Technologies, OfficeGuru, TendoPay, and the Mijares-Gurango Craniofacial Foundation.
-Mr. Gurango studied Industrial Engineering at the University of the Philippines, Diliman, Quezon City.
-He also studied Electrical Engineering at the University of Washington, Seattle, Washington, USA.

-Imelda C. Tiongson, 56, Filipino, has been an Independent Director of the Corporation since May 7, 2020.
-She is currently the President of Opal Portfolio Investments (SPV-AMC) Inc. and recently appointed Chairperson and Independent director of Pru Life UK PH and Bangko Sentral ng Pilipinas Open Finance Oversight Committee.

-In addition, she is also involved in several advocacy organizations; Trustee of the Institute of Corporate Directors (ICD) and Head of Technology Governance Committee, Vice Chairwoman of the Governance Committee of the Management Association of the Philippines, Trustee of Fintech Alliance.ph and Head of Techno Ethics and Trustee of Fintech Philippines Association.
+Imelda C. Tiongson, 57, Filipino, has been an Independent Director of the Corporation since May 7, 2020.
+She is currently the President of Opal Portfolio Investments (SPV-AMC) Inc. and she also sits in several Boards as Independent Director namely Chairperson of Prulife UK Ph, Seedin Technologies Inc., Alipay Philippines.
+She is also part of the Bangko Sentral ng Pilipinas Open Finance Oversight Committee Transition Group representing the Fintech Industry.
+In addition, she is also involved in several advocacy organizations; Trustee of the Institute of Corporate Directors (ICD), Chairwoman of the Governance Committee of the Management Association of the Philippines, Trustee of Fintech Alliance.ph and Head of Techno Ethics and Trustee of Womenbiz Ph.
 She is also a lecturer of various organizations namely; ICD and Ateneo Graduate School of Business - Center for Continuing Education.
 She previously held senior executive positions in National Australia Bank and Philippine National Bank with an aggregate total of 22 years.
-She was also a Director of Vitarich Corporation and a Board Advisor of East Asia Power Corporation as Creditor-nominee, representing PNB.

-Ms. Tiongson also participated in the Technical working groups which drafted the Revised Corporation Code which was enacted in 2019 and the Financial Rehabilitation and Insolvency Act of 2010.
+Ms. Tiongson also participated in the Technical working groups which drafted several digital/fintech related laws, the Revised Corporation Code which was enacted in 2019 and the Financial Rehabilitation and Insolvency Act of 2010.
 Ms. Tiongson obtained her Bachelor of Business in Accountancy from Royal Melbourne Institute of Technology.
 She also completed a Master Class on Remedial in Asian Institute of Management (AIM), Master Class in Blockchain/Cryptocurrency facilitated by Terrapinn and Master Class in Risk/Audit conducted by Worldbank ICD.

-Bartolome Silayan Jr., 53, Filipino has been an independent director of the Corporation since May 7, 2020.
+Bartolome Silayan Jr., 56, Filipino has been an independent director of the Corporation since May 7, 2020.
 He is currently the President of Phoenix One Knowledge Solutions Inc. ("Phoenix One"), a technology corporate training and solutions company which he started in 2005.
 He is also the President of Cafisglobal Inc, a boutique software services company serving clients in Australia.
 Prior to Phoenix One, he also founded Mind Stream Inc. in 2001, the franchise holder of NIIT, the largest technology education company from India.
 Before he became an entrepreneur, he was the Philippine Country Head of The Pillsbury company in 1997.
 He worked in Hongkong and China in 1994 as Marketing Manager for the Quaker Oats company handling the Gatorade brand.
 He finished BS Business Management from Ateneo de Manila University and obtained his MBA from Northwestern University's Kellogg school of management.